vivekvardhan2810/Multilingual-Customer-Support-Ticket-Classification/README.md

 **Model Evaluation**: Assessing the models using metrics such as accuracy and classification reports.

-4. Prediction
+4. **Prediction**:

-Predicting the department for new customer support tickets using the trained models.
+- Predicting the department for new customer support tickets using the trained models.

-Generating classification reports to evaluate model performance.
+- Generating classification reports to evaluate model performance.

 ## Getting Started